zhudotexe/kani/docs/engines/implementing.rst

 build such a prompt. :meth:`.BaseEngine.function_token_reserve` tells kani how many tokens that prompt takes, so the context window management can ensure it never sends too many tokens.

+You'll also need to add previous function calls into the prompt (e.g. in the few-shot function calling example).
+When you're building the prompt, you'll need to iterate over :attr:`.ChatMessage.tool_calls` if it exists, and add your model's appropriate function calling prompt.

 To parse the model's requests to call a function, you also do this in :meth:`.BaseEngine.predict`.
 After generating the model's completion (usually a string, or a list of token IDs that decodes into a string), separate the model's conversational content from the structured function call: